larowlan/meet-third-party-settings-interface/slides.md

 ## So What's Wrong With Drupal 7?

+- _If it ain't broke..._ <!-- .element: class="fragment" -->

 Note:

-- Often, don't notice there was an issue until something better comes along
+- Often, we don't notice there is a limitation until something better comes along
+- we accept the work-arounds
 - D7 was a big improvement over D6: fields, entities (only half baked)
 - Still rely heavily on contrib: wysiwyg, menu block, and ctools for basic building blocks

 ---

-## So What's New?
+## Is it worth the upgrade?

 - Configuration management <!-- .element: class="fragment" -->
 - Contrib modules now in core <!-- .element: class="fragment" -->